shirus29cools/Microsoft-Word-Download-cooler/README.txt

 2. In the PC corner, there is a message saying "You must restart your computer to turn off User Account Control"
 3. Explorer.exe restarted
 4. imgur and scratch link opens automatically
+5. Date changed to June 6 2006, (computer time) HAPPY.
-5. Musics and voices play in the background
+6. Musics and voices play in the background
-6. Red screen appears
+7. Red screen appears
+8. Background changed and empty desktop
+9. Cannot shutdown PC
+10. Cannot access drives and folders
+11. No clock or volume on taskbar
-7. Explorer.exe terminated, and a message appears
+12. Explorer.exe terminated, and a message appears
-8. PC Shutdown automatically
+13. PC Shutdown automatically
-9. Logon message
+14. Logon message
-10. Mutiple users in lock screen
+15. Mutiple users in lock screen
-11. PC shutdowns when password is entered
+16. PC shutdowns when password is entered

 Rejected payloads:
 1. Changing the password to "666" (Rejected because the code won't work)